neo-project/neo-node/docs/oracle-dns-protocol.md

 Tips:

+1. Always set `TYPE` when you need anything other than an A record.
-1. Budget enough `gasForResponse` to cover JSON payload size (TXT records are often kilobytes).
+2. Budget enough `gasForResponse` to cover JSON payload size (TXT records are often kilobytes).
-2. Validate TTL or fingerprint data before trusting it.
+3. Validate TTL or fingerprint data before trusting it.
-3. Combine oracle DNS data with existing filters (e.g., `Helper.JsonPath`/`OracleService.Filter`) if you only need a slice of the result.
+4. Combine oracle DNS data with existing filters (e.g., `Helper.JsonPath`/`OracleService.Filter`) if you only need a slice of the result.

 ## Manual testing